-- iii.have undergone adequate training in the use, care, protection and handling of personal data as required by the applicable Data Protection Legislation: - h. ensure that it has in place Protective Measures as appropriate to protect against a Personal Data Breach having taken account of the:

-- ensure that it has the capability (whether technological or otherwise), to the extent required by Data Protection Legislation, to provide or correct or delete at the request of a Data Subject all the Personal Data relating to that Data Subject that it holds; and - j. ensure that it notifies the other Party as soon as it becomes aware of a Personal Data Breach. - Each Joint Controller shall use its reasonable endeavours to assist the other Controller to comply with any obligations under applicable Data Protection Legislation and shall not perform its obligations under this Annex in such a way as to cause the other Joint Controller to breach any of its obligations under applicable Data Protection Legislation to the extent it is aware, or ought reasonably to have been aware, that the same would be a breach of such obligations.
+- iii.have undergone adequate training in the use, care, protection and handling of personal data as required by the applicable Data Protection Legislation; - h. ensure that it has in place Protective Measures as appropriate to protect against a Personal Data Breach having taken account of the: - i.nature of the data to be protected; - ii.harm that might result from a Personal Data Breach; - iii.state of technological development; and - iv.cost of implementing any measures; - i. ensure that it has the capability (whether technological or otherwise), to the extent required by Data Protection Legislation, to provide or correct or delete at the request of a Data Subject all the Personal Data relating to that Data Subject that it holds; and - j. ensure that it notifies the other Party as soon as it becomes aware of a Personal Data Breach. - 2.
+Each Joint Controller shall use its reasonable endeavours to assist the other Controller to comply with any obligations under applicable Data Protection Legislation and shall not perform its obligations under this Annex in such a way as to cause the other Joint Controller to breach any of its obligations under applicable Data Protection Legislation to the extent it is aware, or ought reasonably to have been aware, that the same would be a breach of such obligations.